saiyam99/Creating-personal-RASPI3B-OS/README.md

 First I need to create a suitable platform to test and develop my initial code
 I will be using QEMU to emulation raspberry pi 3 on my Windows 10 computer
+The requirement to creating an Ooperating System are gcc, make, assembler, linker( to create kernel ), and some other stuff prayers
 I will be using text files to save powershell commands
 I'm not to experienced in powershell commands Standards for the text files